proinsias/proinsias.github.io/_pages/portfolio/tres.md

 (or cycles in a variable star) to discern the period of the orbit (or the variability).

-The TrES method therefore favors giant planets orbiting sun-like stars in close orbits.
+The TrES method favors giant planets orbiting sun-like stars in close orbits.
 The results of successful radial-velocity planetary searches have shown that planetary systems of this type could be quite common.

-See the STARE webpage for a summary of [The Search for Exoplanets](https://www.hao.ucar.edu/research/stare/search.html).
+See the STARE web page for a summary of [The Search for Exoplanets](https://www.hao.ucar.edu/research/stare/search.html).

 <h2 id="news">In the News</h2>